Juniper/terraform-provider-mist/docs/resources/org_setting.md

 - `channel` (String) upgrade channel to follow. enum: `alpha`, `beta`, `stable`
 - `custom_versions` (Map of String) Property key is the SSR model (e.g. "SSR130").
 - `enabled` (Boolean)
+- `version` (String) Firmware version to deploy (e.g. 6.3.0-107.r1).
+Optional, used when custom_versions not specified

 <a id="nestedatt--ssr--proxy"></a>